aavegotchi/aavegotchi-wiki/posts/en/curve.md

 The Aavegotchi project launched the Bonding Curve through a DAICO on Aragon.

 First iteration of [AavegotchiDAO](https://aavegotchi.com/curve) launched in tandem with $GHST distribution. $GHST holders had the power to vote on increasing/ maintaining a “tap” mechanism that transfers funds from the token bonding curve (TBC) reserve to Pixelcraft to support development.
-The proposal of increasing the Aavegotchi DAICO tap from 50,000 DAI to 100,000 DAI passed with 99% approval.
+The proposal of increasing the Aavegotchi DAICO tap from 50,000 DAI to 100,000 DAI per month passed with 99% approval.

 ### Resources on Bonding Curves